platformsh/platformsh-docs/docs/src/development/submodules.md

 title=Manual update
 +++

-After submodule code updates, deployment of the project does not automatically update submodules.
-To update them, run the following command:
+After submodule code updates, redeploying your project isn't always enough for the changes to be applied.
+To make sure your submodules are updated, run the following commands:

 ```bash
 $ git submodule update --remote [submodule]